-The Integrated Studies Program In-Depth
+The Integrated Studies Program: A Comprehensive Overview

 Admissions Criteria

-In order to be considered for admission into SJC’s Integrated Studies Program, each applicant must meet the following criteria (Please click on the + sign to see more details):
+To be considered for admission into SJC’s Integrated Studies Program, each applicant must meet the following criteria (Please click on the + sign to see more details):

 • Be at least age 18 at the start of the program;